ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 **I don’t live in a residence hall; can I have a meal plan?**

-If you are a student living in campus apartments, ARCH communities, or local off-campus housing, you can choose to purchase a voluntary meal plan.
+If you are a student living in campus apartments, ARCH communities, or local off-campus housing, you may purchase a voluntary meal plan.
 To purchase Slug Meals, Flexi Dollars, or a 5- or 7-Day Meal Plan, you must use the [GET app or website](https://dining.ucsc.edu/get/index.html) to add these funds to your account using a credit card.

 **Where else can I get food on campus, besides the dining hall?**

 Visit the [Dining locations](https://dining.ucsc.edu/eat/index.html) page to see what’s open today.

 **What if I forget my mask?**
 The requirement to wear facial coverings is a state/county regulation, and you must have a face mask or other appropriate cloth facial covering to enter any dining facilities.
 Appropriate coverings include bandanas, neck gaiters, and homemade or commercially-produced face masks with a proper fit covering both your mouth and nose.
-Unfortunately, if you forget your mask and do not have an appropriate facial covering, we will not be able to let you enter the facility.
-We do not have additional masks to give out, and you will be asked to leave until you are able to return with an appropriate facial covering.
-You will need to have a facial covering to pick up to-go food orders.
+Unfortunately, if you forget your mask and do not have an appropriate facial covering, you will not be able to enter the facility.
+Additional masks are not available, and you will be asked to leave until you are able to return with an appropriate facial covering.
+Please note: You will need to have a facial covering to pick up to-go food orders.

 ## Getting Around Campus